Advice on Being a Successful Home Buyer

 Tip #6- Be responsible and be involved

 There is a time period that is provided for you in the contract to investigate the property.
 This is your responsibility.
 Your agent will prod you to do this as thoroughly as possible within the allowed time frame.
-But it is you choice to do so.
-My advice is use the buyers guide and research the house and neighborhood.
+But it is your choice to do so.
+My advice is to use the buyer’s guide and research the house and neighborhood.
 This is a big investment, do your homework.

 The loan process can make or break a deal.
 Listen to your lender.
 Don’t quit your job or make a major purchase while the loan is in process.
 Actually don’t make any purchases without checking with your lender.
 This can disqualify you for your loan.
 I have seen it happen.